Back to the Homepage

 Scientific thinking and independence of ideas are not a natural product of intelligence, they must be cultivated steadily.
 A simple lesson about traditional calculation may help.
 A rational mind produces better decisions, better citizens and a better world.

-Download Old Computing&New Generations by Nicola Marras
+Download Analog Calculation & Democracy by Nicola Marras

-"Old Calculators & Democracy" educational project has
+"Analog Mind & Democracy" educational project has

 represented Italy at the Science on Stage Europe Festival 2015